Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 which we denote by the name \textbf{no-shift region}, after proving that it is non-empty.
 The following properties hold in this set: \begin{itemize} \item the functions $r_+-r(\cdot, \cdot)$ and $r(\cdot, \cdot) - r_{-}$ are bounded, but not necessarily $\delta$--small, \item the surface gravity $K$ of the dynamical black hole changes sign: it remains positive near $\Gamma_R$ and becomes negative near $\Gamma_Y$.
 In this context, we introduce the quantity

 namely the absolute value of the surface gravity along the Cauchy horizon\footnote{We adopt the convention of \cite{CGNS4, LukOh1}, where $K_{-}$ is a positive quantity.
 In \cite{VdM1}, this quantity is defined with the opposite sign. } of the final sub-extremal black hole. \end{itemize} In particular, the proof of proposition \ref{prop: redshift}, in which the smallness of $r_+-r$ is used to close the bootstrap inequalities, cannot be directly applied to this region.
-Nonetheless, we can subdivide region \eqref{noshift_region} in finitely many narrow subsets on which we have a finer control on the area-radius function (this technique was also used in \cite{VdM1}).
-The validity of the respective estimates is then proved in each subset by induction, where the basis step follows from the estimates on the redshift region, while the inductive step is proved with the aid of bootstrap.
-The bootstrap procedure, in particular, is closed using the smallness of the subsets that partition the no-shift region.
+Nonetheless, we can subdivide the region \eqref{noshift_region} in finitely many narrow subsets on which we have a finer control on the area-radius function.
+The validity of the respective estimates is then proved in each subset by induction, where the basis step follows from the estimates on the redshift region, while the inductive step is proved with the aid of bootstrap (this technique was used in \cite{VdM1}, see also \cite{Dafermos_2005_uniqueness}).
 A key role will be played by the bound on the geometric quantity $1-\mu$, which lets us relate the quantity $\nu$ defined in this region to $\nu_{|\Gamma_R}$.
 We stress that, in the uncharged case \cite{CGNS4}, the bound on $1-\mu$ could be obtained directly from the monotonicity of the renormalized Hawking mass.
 Such a property is not present in the current case.

-Differently from the redshift region, the estimates in the no-shift region involve constants depending not only on the initial data and on $\eta$, but also on $R$ and $Y$ (mainly due to the bound on $1-\mu$).
-This requires additional care in the bootstrap methods adopted in the next regions, since we want the final result to be independent of the partition of the black hole interior.
-Ultimately, we will fix such constants in terms of the initial data only (see for instance the forthcoming proposition \ref{prop: blueshift} for the constraint on $Y$).